 A fair hearing is a legal, administrative procedure that provides a forum for settling certain types of disputes between applicants for Federal adoption assistance or recipients and the public agency that administers the program.
 If you think a decision is unfair, you may be able to request a fair hearing to resolve the dispute.
-See Information Gateway's database for State-specific adoption and guardianship assistance, which also contains policies on fair hearings.
+See Information Gateway's database for State-specific policies on fair hearings.